PERFORMANCE APPRAISAL FORMS

 The Probationary Period covers the first six months of employment for Support Personnel at Florida Atlantic University.
 Employees filling positions in Law Enforcement classifications have a probationary period of one year.

-Support Personnel (SP) employees will receive a Probationary Appraisal at the completion of the probationary period.
-Probationary appraisals are due to Human Resources on or before the end of the probationary period.
 Probationary periods can be extended beyond the end date up to a period of six months but may not exceed one year.
-Supervisors must contact Human Resources at 7-2554, prior to the end of the probationary period, to discuss the extension and complete the necessary paperwork.
+Supervisors must contact Human Resources at 7-2554, prior to the end of the probationary period, to discuss the extension and/or next steps.

 If the appraisal is determined to be "Needs Improvement" or “Below Standards,” contact Employee Relations at 7-2554 before completing the appraisal.